 The Nephilim were neither human nor angel which has implications to the nature of their souls.
 They are not human so they cannot be treated as one in death but they have some level of eternality as the angels.

-Effectively, the Nephilim became disembodied beings that could no longer interact with the physical realm and were doomed to be stuck on Earth until the final judgment day.
-This would make sense even more when you see the instances of possession and how the possessed seemed to be consumed by the fact that they could even feel anything again as they murdered, threw themselves in fire, and generally reveled in all that they could do with a body again.
+Because of the flood, the Nephilim became disembodied beings that could no longer interact with the physical realm and were doomed to be stuck on Earth until the final judgment day.
+This would make sense even more when you see the instances of possession and how the possessed seemed to be consumed by the fact that they could even feel anything as they murdered, threw themselves in fire, and generally reveled in all that they could do with a body again.

 Now, I realize people think that this is too little evidenced–again this is merely me presenting my view, not providing a full defense–or to fantastical or something of the sort.
 However, it was a common belief in the early Christian church.
 Justin Marty is an example of one recorded talking about this.